Suzun

 Suzun is an urban locality (a work settlement) and the administrative center of Suzunsky District of Novosibirsk Oblast, Russia.
 Population:

 Founded in 1763, the locality gained prominence for the mint that operated there from the reign of Catherine II until that of Nicholas I and produced copper coinage for the Siberian region.
+It is now a museum commemorating the history of local copper working.

 Etymology

 Suzun is named after the Suzun River,[ru] a tributary of the Ob River that flows through the town.